One-body correlations and momentum distributions of trapped one-dimensional Bose gases at finite temperature: Finite-temperature OBDM and momentum distribution of trapped bosons

 To explore the effect of decreasing the number of particles to a few atoms, in Figs.~\ref{fig:hcb-g1}(d)--\ref{fig:hcb-g1}(f) we show results for $N=5$.
 Even for such a small number of particles {\it our approach} is a good approximation for the {\it exact results}, specially at the center of the trap [Fig.~\ref{fig:hcb-g1}(d)] and for $x_0=R/2$ [Fig.~\ref{fig:hcb-g1}(e)].
 The deviations for the average $\bar{g}_1(x)$ [Fig.~\ref{fig:hcb-g1}(f)] are larger because, due to finite-size effects, the extent of the cloud is larger in the {\it exact results}.
 Notice the increase in the support of the correlations from the top ($N=50$) to the bottom ($N=5$) panels in the {\it exact results}.

-In Fig.~\ref{fig:hcb-md} we report the corresponding results for the momentum distribution in the hard-core ($\gamma\to\infty$) limit.
-The calculations within {\it our approach} are carried out computing the Fourier transform of the regularized OBDM.
+In Fig.~\ref{fig:hcb-md} we report the corresponding results for the momentum (main panels) and density (insets) distributions in the hard-core ($\gamma\to\infty$) limit.
+The momentum distribution calculations within {\it our approach} are carried out computing the Fourier transform of the regularized OBDM.
 The differences between {\it our approach} and the {\it exact results} are small and difficult to see in the plots for $N=50$ [see Fig.~\ref{fig:hcb-md}(a)], and remain small but become visible for $N=5$ [see Fig.~\ref{fig:hcb-md}(b)].

 For the integrated difference

 between the momentum distribution obtained within {\it our approach} ($f_\text{appr.}$) and the {\it exact results} ($f_\text{exact}$), we find the results reported in Table~\ref{tab:tg}.
 For $N=50$, the differences $\Delta$ are smaller than the differences between the experimental and the model results in Ref.~\cite{li2023dipolar}.
 For $N=5$ and $T=1,$ 5 nK ($T=20$ nK), they are slightly (significantly) larger than the differences between the experimental and the model results in Ref.~\cite{li2023dipolar}.